tzConnectBerlin/artisanal-baker/README.md

 # Baking support scripts and documents.

-These files are intended to help getting Tezos nodes up and running quickly.
-They consist of
+These files are for bakers who wish to have great control over their systems.

 ## [Baking document](baking.md)
 Outlines the steps necessary to set up a vanilla Ubuntu installation to run a Tezos node